xiaogit00/binance-event-listener/README.md

 Most of the code is in `main.py`. sample_api folder contains sample websocket events.

+## Running the code:
+- Go to main.py and run.

 ## Steps for Setting up Local DB:

 ### 1. Make sure postgresql and psql (cli) is installed